wpbrown/oakproxy/refarch/domainvm/README.md

 ## Networking Options

-The reference architecture can be deployed for internal corporate network access only (internal mode), presented to the internet with an Azure Application Gateway (external mode), or both.
+The reference architecture can be deployed for internal corporate network access only (private mode), presented to the internet with an Azure Application Gateway (public mode).

-External mode will deploy an Azure Application Gateway and expose an HTTPS endpoint on a public IP on the internet.
+Public mode will deploy an Azure Application Gateway and expose an HTTPS endpoint on a public IP on the internet.
 OAKProxy should be configured to listen on an HTTP endpoint.

-Internal mode will deploy an internal network load balancer and expose an HTTPS endpoint on a private IP in the corporate network.
+Private mode will deploy an internal network load balancer and expose an HTTPS endpoint on a private IP in the corporate network.
 OAKProxy must be configured to listen on an HTTPS endpoint in addition to HTTP.
+This mode can also be used if you need to build your own "public mode" using your own NVAs instead of Azure Application Gateway.

 ![img](../../docs/images/refarchdomvmpriv.svg)

 Internal mode uses 2 Standard Load Balancers.
 This is due to a requirement of _Standard_ Internal Load Balancers: a separate External Load Balancer is required for egress traffic to the internet.
+There is _no inbound rules configured_ on the External Load Balancer so no ingress connections from the public internet are possible through the public IP.

 Egress traffic to the internet is only to facilitate access to Azure AD metadata endpoints and Azure blob storage.
-All direct outbound internet access can be removed using service endpoints and NVAs and then the External Load Balancer is not required.
+All direct outbound internet access can be removed using service endpoints, proxies, and NVAs and then the External Load Balancer is not required.
 This is beyond the scope of this reference architecture.

 # Prerequisites